pelinbalci/pelinbalci.github.io/_posts/2023-01-29-Line_Chart_with_Plotly.md

 # How to embed plotly chart to md file?

 I used jupyter notebook.
 After plotting the chart, it is saved under _posts with the code below.
-I moved them to _includes folder.
-And then, I created an md file which you are reading now, and add a line to show the plot:

 ```python
 import plotly.express as px